Glushkov's construction algorithm: Computation of the set of letters

 The computation of the sets P, D, F, and Λ is done inductively over the regular expression $e'$.
 One must give the values for ∅, ε (the symbols for the empty language and the singleton language containing the empty word), the letters, and the results of the operations $+,\cdot,^*$.

 The most costly operations are the products of sets for the computation of F.

 Properties

 The obtained automaton is non-deterministic, and it has as many states as the number of letters of the regular expression, plus one.
-Furthermore, it has been shown that Glushkov's automaton is the same as Thompson's automaton when the ε-transitions are removed.
+It has been proven that every Thompson's automaton can be transformed into Glushkov's automaton via a ε-transitions elimination method.

 Applications and deterministic expressions

 The computation of the automaton by the expression occurs often; it has been systematically used in search functions, in particular by the Unix grep command.
 Similarly, XML's specification also uses such constructions; for more efficiency, regular expressions of a certain kind, called deterministic expressions, have been studied.